 Couple good things about stepping up to a later model head other than having harden valve seats is the bigger intake valves, 1.75" verses 1.65" and larger intake log, 1345 cc verses 1240 cc.
 I know these numbers don't sound like much but the way I understand it, with a six cylinder it's enough to make a difference because it is easy to go too big and keep the street ability.
 I'm not trying to make stupid horsepower because I will need to feed these horses.

 I decided to replace the non-adjustable rocker shaft with the pre '64 adjustable rockers since the shaved head was pushing the limit on the factory length pushrods.
 This required 1/4" shorter Ball/Cup style pushrod to be used.
-I did have to go back and add a little more clearance on the valve cover baffle.
 I also used harden washers under the head bolts to keep the bolts from bottoming out and help spread the load.
 I had to go back and add a little extra clearance to the baffle in the valve cover.